useblocks/sphinx-needs/docs/configuration.rst

 +++++++++++++++++++++++++++
 .. versionadded:: 0.4.3

-The value of a global_option can be also set only, if a given :ref:`filter_string` is passed.
+You can set the value of a global_option if only a given :ref:`filter_string` passes.
-If it is not passed, the option is not set or a given default value is set.
+If the filter string does not pass, the option is not set or a given default value is set.

-To use filters for global_options, the given value must be a tuple, containing the following elements:
+To use filters for global_options, the given value must be a tuple containing the following elements:

 #. value to set (required)
-  #. filter string, which must be passed (required)
+#. filter string, which must pass (required)
-  #. default value, if filter string is not passed (optional)
+#. default value, if filter string does not pass (optional)

 .. code-block:: python